 I propose to examine the aesthetic in “which the birthing woman is resolutely the active subject and not the abject object of the birth scenes” .
 For Bataille, the taboo around childbirth is summed up by the blood loss and significant violence associated with it .
 This view exists, but has it eroded and defined women’s and men’s sense of self?
 Positive imagery of birth enables us to affirm and carry out our desire for a good birth experience.
 What sort of imagery, writing or textual analysis is it possible to create with this in mind?
 Hal Foster asked ‘can there be an evocation of the obscene that is not pornographic? ”

-s a space for this in the representation of childbirth?
-When Hannah Arendt suggests, “the absence of birth from histories of thought represents a significant lacuna in political and
+Is a space for this in the representation of childbirth?
+When Hannah Arendt suggests, “the absence of birth from histories of thought represents a

 Charcoal drawing made of a woman during her labour 2009